'My embarrassed mum beat me because of football'

 'We made a ball out of plastic or paper'

-Chawingwa became the first Malawian woman to sign for a European club when she joined Swedish third-tier club Krokom/Dvarsatts IF in 2014.
+Chawinga became the first Malawian woman to sign for a European club when she joined Swedish third-tier club Krokom/Dvarsatts IF in 2014.

 A move to Kvarnsvedens followed at the end of the season after 39 goals in 18 appearances.